beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 // set up the array of file descriptors.
 //
-// in this example, we want to know when there's normal or out-of-band
+// in this example, we want to know when there's normal or
-// data ready to be recv()'d...
+// out-of-band (OOB) data ready to be recv()'d...

 ufds[0].fd = s1;
-ufds[0].events = POLLIN | POLLPRI; // check for normal or out-of-band
+ufds[0].events = POLLIN | POLLPRI; // check for normal or OOB

 ufds[1].fd = s2;
 ufds[1].events = POLLIN; // check for just normal data